okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oauth-for-okta-apis/use-client-credentials-grant-flow/index.md

     }
     ```
 ## Create a Service app
-Register the public key with the Service app by creating an OAuth Service client app using the `/apps` API.
+Create an OAuth Service client app and register the public key with the Service app using the `/apps` API.
 The following example uses the **Add OAuth2 Client App** request in Postman:

 1. In Postman, select the **Add OAuth2 Client App** request within the **Apps** collection.
-2. On the **Body** tab, make the following noted changes to the parameter values and add the `jwks` section.
+2. On the **Body** tab, make the following noted changes to the parameter values and add the `JWKS` section.

     For example:
     ```json